Makerfabs/Maduino-Zero-Lorawan/readme.md

 Please refer to the document for detailed burning method.

-- Maduino Zero Lorawan Change Frequence.docx
+Detail is in ".\firmware\Maduino Zero Lorawan Change Frequence.docx"

 ## Equipment list